fastoch/UI-UX-Product-Design/README.md

 From the planning phase, we move to **the design phase**.
 The design phase is all about using all the information produced during the planning phase, and making it into reality.

-From the design phase, we get into the development phase.
+From the design phase, we get into **the development phase**.
 The development phase is where we do the programming/coding work.
-We take all the assets and information that we've gathered from the previous stage, and we try to implement it on a website, or a web app.
+We take all the assets and information that we've gathered from the previous stage, and we implement it on a web or mobile app.

+Once we've built the product, then we get into **the launch phase**.
+This is where we deliver our product to the users,

 # Sketching